We all have a destiny.

 Marillion frowned at this mistaken choice of words.
 "I don't understand."

-The prisoner smiled.
+The prisoner smiled a full, knowing smile, that had a strange serenity that Marillion thought should not have been possible from someone who had lost so much.
 "You may live forever off the lives of others but you will live it alone and that is no life.
 Enjoy eternity, may it dwindle forever."

 Emperor Marillion stared down at the slaves that slept soundlessly on the floor around his bed.
 The most beautiful men and women from the main systems.
 They used to be hand picked by him personally, suiting his current tastes and pleasures, but for a long time they had been chosen for him by servants he did not see, renewed periodically or at least as he assumed.
-It had been an age since he took time to appreciate their beauty.
-They all looked the same and for all he knew they could be.
-In fact he hardly bothered with them anymore, a fact that these hidden servants could have taken advantage of as collecting such beautiful stock could be timely.
+It had been an age since he took time to appreciate their beauty, he knew it was there in that young tender flesh, but after thousands of years of living, they all looked the same and for all he knew they could be.
+In fact he hardly bothered with them any more, a fact that these hidden servants could have taken advantage of as collecting such beautiful stock could be timely.
 Perhaps he could damage the group to make sure that the next lot were indeed fresh.
 Maybe he should go out himself like he used to and find some virgins.
 He could threaten them with the destruction of their villages and the torture of their families, maybe he wouldn't threaten.
 It had been a long time since he had destroyed a village, burning every house to the ground, slicing up the locals, crippling the survivors.
-Only those he thought beautiful enough would be graced the absence of his sword.
+Only those he thought enticing enough would be graced the absence of his sword.
 They would be made to watch, then brought to his palace to sleep by his bed like a dog and used as he felt.

-He sighed and leaned deeper into his pillows.
+He sighed and, leaning deeper into his pillows, let his thoughts of carnage drift away.
 Maybe a century or two ago he would have revelled at the thought and impulsively choose a planet at random, but now he could not bring forth the effort.
 What had happened?
-He looked around him at the treasures that postered the walls, his greatest trophies from past expeditions, not a single one of them from the last two hundreds years.
+He looked around him at the treasures that lined the walls, his greatest trophies from past expeditions, not a single one of them from the last two hundreds years.
+The Great Bust of Katrina looked sternly at him from across the room, her stony features displaying the disapproval the woman she envisioned would have felt at the depravity that filled the floor.
+Beside her stood a great mirror framed with a twisting design of white roses.
+It was the mirror of Princess Jade and only reflected what was Feathured Amulet of Ocavious, the Journals of Loki's Daughters, the Shattered Light Crystal, all of them collected in honour of his triumphs since he first used the Glove of Ennaxor all those thousands of years ago.
 He smiled as his eyes locked on the golden mask of the goddess Skyra.
-It stared back at him from behind jewelled eyes.
+It's wolven head glared back at him with jewelled eyes.
 That had been the first religion he dismembered.
-A primitive planet that had put up quite a fuss, claiming to prefer to die rather than deny their gods, so he had the Temples bathed in the blood of the people and the priest and priestesses displayed in a number of ways all around these buildings of gods.
+A primitive planet that had put up quite a fuss, claiming to prefer to die rather than deny their gods, so he had the Temples bathed in the blood of the people and the priest and priestesses displayed around these godly buildings.
 Then he forced the people to pay daily visits.
 There was to be no god to ever rival his power.

 He often reminisced about that first hundred years.
 The thrill of battle as one by one the universe became his.
 The feeling of invulnerability.
 Not a single system was left unscathed.
 Not a planet where his name was not feared.
 He killed where he pleased, took what he wanted, he was the most powerful being in existence.
 He still was.
 He had been for the last four hundred years and would be for many, many more years to come.
 Those who stood up to him where quickly killed else held for his amusement and soon there were no challengers, no heroes to defend the people.
 No nothing, no nothing for the last two hundred and fifty years.
 No food that he had not tasted, no pleasure that he had not felt, no evil that he had not committed.
 There was nothing more to do.
 So he lay in his bed, in his mighty palace, the centre of the Universe, bored.